-The role of the application experts is to transfer HPC competence and computational know-how within the respective fields to UPPMAX users.
+The role of the application experts is to transfer HPC competence and computational know-how within the respective fields to SNIC users.

 For help or advice on using, developing or tuning HPC applications you can contact the SNIC-UPPMAX application experts directly, preferably via e-mail: email@example.com.

 Theoretical Material Physics Diana Iusan

 Density functional theory (DFT) is used extensively to study the properties of real materials.
 Electronic, structural, magnetic, optical, elastic and several other properties can be calculated by DFT based electronic structure codes.
 The accuracy of the DFT based methods allows one not only to analyze experimental data with a good precision but also to have the power of accurate prediction.